Frequently Asked Questions

-If I want my local handyman to do the insides, can you just build the shell for me?
+If I want my local handyman to do the insides, can you just do the shell for me?

-Yes, we can build you the shell and if you prefer, you can do the rest yourself.
+Yes, we can develop you the shell and if you prefer, you can do the rest yourself.
 The shell includes planning, and building regulation approvals, the structural floor, stairs, and dormer/Velux.

 I think I want a loft conversion, what next?

 Give us a call and we’ll take some basic details and book you in for a free 1-hour consultation with our Surveyor.